Skip to main content

 Introduction

-A printable puzzle looks professional when the image is sharp, the size is right, and the paper matches the use case.
-This guide covers the three decisions that prevent most print mistakes.
+A downloaded puzzle file prints better when the image is sharp, the size is right, and the paper matches the use case.
+Jigsawify can help you create downloadable files such as PDF or PNG; the actual printing happens on your own printer or through a local print service.

 DPI in one sentence